 Luxurious Airbnb in Cockburn Harbor: Four Bedroom Villa

 South Caicos is a pretty exclusive area, so you won’t find anything run-of-the-mill there.
-This villa sleeps eight guests across four bedrooms and comes with airport transfers, daily housekeeping, complimentary water sport activities, and a welcome cocktail on arrival.
+This villa sleeps eight guests across four bedrooms and comes with airport transfers, daily housekeeping, complimentary water sports activities, and a welcome cocktail on arrival.
 The property is nothing less than luxurious and features an infinity pool, breakfast bar, dining area, and a wine fridge.

 Things to See and Do in Cockburn Harbour